alberto-clara/qc-capstone/READme.md

 * NPM - Install through terminal or [https://www.npmjs.com/get-npm](https://www.npmjs.com/get-npm)
   * Note: NodeJS usually includes NPM
 * ReactJS - [Documentation](https://reactjs.org/docs/getting-started.html).
-  * Step-by-Step on how to create a ReactJS project from scratch: [create-react-app](https://www.taniarascia.com/getting-started-with-react/)

 * NPM Modules - Run on terminal: ```npm i```

 Once everything is installed, you may go ahead and run the project locally in your computer.